eyalle/amazon-transcribe-textract-workshop/amazon-transcribe-workshop/lab5-custom-lang-model/lab/1-data-prep/README.md

 1. Download training and tuning set from here [download](https://aws-ml-blog.s3.amazonaws.com/artifacts/Building-Custom-Language-Models/training_tuning_data.tar.gz) to follow along.

-::alert[NOTE: Keep in mind that the nature, quality, and quantity of your training data has a dramatic impact on the resultant custom model you build.
+:warning: [NOTE: Keep in mind that the nature, quality, and quantity of your training data has a dramatic impact on the resultant custom model you build.
 All else equal, it’s better to have more data than less.]

 As a general guideline, your training and tuning datasets should meet the following parameters:
 -   Is in plain text (it’s not a file such as a Microsoft Word document, CSV file, or PDF).